John Kerry: Trump's comments 'inappropriate'

-Kerry was speaking on Monday after Trump's comments to the Times of London and Bild where he said NATO was obsolete and that the German Chancellor Angela Merkel had made a "catastrophic" mistake in accepting one million refugees.
+Kerry was speaking after Trump's interview in the Times of London and Bild where he said NATO was obsolete and that the German Chancellor Angela Merkel had made a "catastrophic" mistake in accepting one million refugees.

 In the interview, Trump also predicted that more countries would leave the European Union.